Selling a House With a Lien — A Guide for Homeowners

 1. Pay the lien upfront: If you have the means to pay the debt, making the payment will clear your title and is the most straightforward approach.

-2. Negotiate the debt: When you don’t have enough equity in a property (for example, you owe $150,000 but you only have $50,000 equity in your home) consider hiring an attorney to negotiate the debt to a lower payoff amount.
+2. Negotiate the debt: When you don’t have enough equity in a property (for example, you owe $150,000 but only have $50,000 equity in your home) consider hiring an attorney to negotiate the debt to a lower payoff amount.

 3. Dispute the lien: You can hire an attorney to dispute a lien that you’ve already paid, or believe is a higher amount than what you actually owe.

 4. Get a payoff letter from creditors: After you’ve confirmed, negotiated, or disputed the debt, ask the creditor for a payoff letter of what you owe.
-Then provide it to your escrow agent if you’re working the debt into the sale settlement.
+Then, provide it to your escrow agent if you’re working the debt into the sale settlement.

 5. Use the sale proceeds to pay the lien: One of the easiest ways to pay a property lien is to work the debt into the sale proceeds.
 Ask your creditor for a payoff letter and your escrow agent will do the rest.